Women's suffrage in Iowa: Continued efforts

 During the campaign, anti-suffragists in the state promoted the idea that women's suffrage would lead to higher taxes.
 Groups called Farmer's Tax-Payers' Leagues started to appear in every county.
 A controversy over spending tax money on hard roads in the state led to a rumor that women wanted these roads "estimated to cost millions of dollars, in order that they might ride into the country comfortably in their automobiles!"
 With women seeming to be the push behind a large tax project, many voters did not want them to become enfranchised.
 Ads that promoted the idea that women's suffrage would lead to higher taxes began to appear in newspapers.
 These ads were paid for by a lawyer, Henry Thuenen, who represented Iowa brewers, who were mostly against women's suffrage.
 The state Republican party had also decided a few weeks before the election to "kill the suffrage amendment quietly."
 The amendment failed on June 5 statewide by 10,341 votes.

 After the defeat of the woman suffrage amendment, the WCTU conducted an investigation and found that "thousands of unregistered votes were cast on the amendment" which was illegal.
 They obtained 200 pages of affidavits showing election violations.
 There were also 29,341 more votes for the suffrage amendment than all other votes cast for state governor.
 Despite the likelihood of fraud, it was impossible to declare the result of the election invalid because there was no legal recourse to invalidate the election.

 During the legislative session of 1917 legislators would not hear petitions for a new election because of the fraud and called suffragists "poor sports."
 Activists lobbying the legislators eventually dropped the fraud angle and requested the passage of a new women's suffrage amendment.
 The amendment bill passed and would again have to pass in the next session in 1919.

-In January of 1919, Governor William Harding urged the legislature to ratify the federal suffrage amendment.
-On July 2, 1919 Iowa became the tenth state to ratify the Nineteenth Amendment.
+In January 1919, Governor William Harding urged the legislature to ratify the federal suffrage amendment.
+On July 2, 1919, Iowa became the tenth state to ratify the Nineteenth Amendment.